The Social Services Division provides assistance to seniors, people with disabilities, veterans, and low-income residents of Clackamas County.

-Social Services is dedicated to helping people in need live with self-reliance and independence, and offers many opportunities for all county residents to be socially engaged.
-For seniors and people with disabilities, low income residents and veterans, we offer many programs that help support our community and provide people with the information and resources they need to be healthy and safe.
+Social Services is dedicated to helping people in need live with self-reliance and independence, offering many opportunities for all county residents to be socially engaged.
+For seniors and people with disabilities, low income residents, and veterans, we offer many programs that help support our community and provide people with the information and resources they need to be healthy and safe.

 Social Services is a Division of the Health, Housing, and Human Services (H3S) Department.
 Its director is Brenda Durbin.

-If you have a question or would like to request more information, please contact: The Clackamas Resource Connection at 503 650-5622.
+If you have a question or would like to request more information, please contact: The Clackamas Aging and Disability Resource Connection at 503-650-5622.

 The Social Services Division works directly with a variety of community boards and advisory committees to serve our community and advocate on behalf of Clackamas County Residents.